Many of us love Facebook, right?

 Yes, just like Yammer, Chatter functions as a company intranet, social network hub for businesses or a microblogging platform helping coworkers have company-wide communication and build corporate culture.
 Acquired in 2009, the GroupSwim collaboration app joined the Salesforce products line and evolved to what is now known as Salesforce Chatter.

 How is Chatter different from Yammer?

-Chatter is great if you want lots of support, robust integration, and the peace of mind that it will always be around and supported (at least as long as Salesforce is around)
+Chatter is great if you want lots of support, robust integration, and the peace of mind that will always be around and supported (at least as long as Salesforce is around)

 On the other hand, Salesforce pricing is very complicated with 12 pages of product combinations having three options each.
-Unfortunately, I’ve failed to find an option for Chatter as a standalone product.
+Unfortunately, I’ve failed to find Chatter as a standalone product.
 Neither could I allocate the Salesforce pricing plan that includes Chatter and is less expensive than $25(!) per user, per month.
 This makes it quite a pricy product compared to more affordable Microsoft packages that come with Yammer (starting at $5 per user, per month).

 Should you choose Chatter or Yammer?

 It would be beneficial for a company to use Chatter with other Salesforce products due to its multiple integrations across various Salesforce apps.
 If you are planning to employ Salesforce CRM to manage your workflows, looking for a simple yet expensive solution with excellent customer support you should give Chatter a try.
 In case the price for Chatter is above your expectations, your company is a fan of good old Microsoft Office 365 and you need an intranet app to feel like Facebook – go with Yammer.